ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Damage

-Increases damage dealt by this weapon by 10%, with a minimum inrease of 1 point, per level.
+Increases damage dealt by this weapon by 20%, with a minimum increase of 1 point, per level.

 ### Explosive Death *(Ranged only)*